 Out-of-state drivers cannot immediately lose their license under Admin Per Se Implied Consent.
 A police officer cannot confiscate a license from another state.
 Only the issuing state where the driver is licensed can suspend, confiscate or revoke driving privileges.

 Never underestimate the impact of a DUI charge or arrest.
 During this difficult time you need the guidance and support of a knowledgeable Arizona attorney.
-To ensure the highest quality criminal defense, call the Law Offices of David Michael Cantor at 602-307-0808 for a free, no obligation consultation.
+To ensure the highest quality criminal defense, call DM Cantor at 602-307-0808 for a free, no obligation consultation.

 Fill out the form below to recieve a free and confidential intial consultation.